Elizabeth Freke: Family and life

-In 1672, Freke married at the age of 30 her second cousin, Percy Freke of Rathbury Castle, County Cork, Ireland, after seven years' courtship.
+In 1672, Freke married at the age of 30 her second cousin, Percy Freke of Rathbury Castle, County Cork, Ireland, after seven years of courtship.
 The wedding took place "withoutt my deer Fathers Consentt or knowledg.
 In A most dreadfull Raynie day."
 At the time, this was considered to be a relatively late age for a woman to marry and start a family.
 They were believed to have married for love in Covent Garden.

 On 2 June 1675 she gave birth to their only son Ralph Freke.
 The marriage between Elizabeth and Percy was not very happy and often the topic of diary entries.
 In fact, they did not live in the same household for much of their marriage.
 She was estranged from her son due to their living apart for months at a time.
 Elizabeth spent most of her time in a Norfolk estate given to her by her father.
 At one point later in the marriage, Percy returned to Ireland and left Elizabeth with her son and scarcely any money.
 She then left to visit her sister until 1685, and her son shortly after fell ill with smallpox, but recovered.
 In 1704, Percy came to live with Elizabeth in Norfolk, but due to illness, he died in her arms two years later.

-Personal life and death
+Reparation of the Church of St. Cecilia and excommunication

-Elizabeth Freke had an unsteady relationship with her husband as he financially drained her of her resources, although she had increasingly used what she had and began to be involved with the church of St Cecilia, as she was spending personal time and money for its repair.
-As she grew more involved, she began to assert her dominance on the church as she felt she had gained the control from her financial contributions.
-On 14 February 1713 the Bishop of Norwich instructed the vicar of Gayton to bar her from the church entirely and excommunicated her in 1714.
+Elizabeth Freke had an unsteady relationship with her husband as he financially drained her of her resources.
+She increasingly used her remaining resources for her involvement with the church of St Cecilia, spending personal time and money for its repair.
+As she grew more involved, she began to assert her dominance on the church, as she felt that she had gained the control from her financial contributions.
+On 14 February 1713, Charles Trimnell, the Bishop of Norwich, instructed the vicar of Gayton to bar her from the church entirely.
+He excommunicated her in 1714.